hashicorp/go-changelog/cmd/changelog-entry/README.md

 ```
 ``````

 Any failures will be logged to stderr.
-The entry will be written to a file named `{PR_NUMBER}.txt`, in the current directory unless an output path is specified.
+The entry will be written to a file named `{PR_NUMBER}.txt`, in the current directory unless an output directory is specified.